In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 But there is one more very important thing to explain in detail in this article.

-Well, we have been Thousand Trails members for over three years now.
+So to start with, we have been Thousand Trails members for over 5 years now.

 And we didn’t want to write about this subject until we had fully experienced the Thousand Trails system.